Book censorship in the United States: Security

-Parenting

-As an author, John Green said: "Text is meaningless without context.
-What usually happens with Looking for Alaska is that a parent chooses one page of the novel to send to an administrator and then the book gets banned without anyone who objects to it having read more than that one particular page."

-Examples of "banned" books
+Examples

 Brave New World

 Aldous Huxley's dystopian novel, Brave New World (1931), was challenged in some school districts.
 In 2003, in the South Texas Independent School District, Mercedes, Texas it "was challenged but retained".
 Parents had "objected to the adult themes—sexuality, drugs, suicide—that appeared in the novel.
 Huxley's book was part of the summer Science Academy curriculum.
 The board voted to give parents more control over their children's choices by requiring principals to automatically offer an alternative to a challenged book."

 Of Mice and Men

 John Steinbeck's Of Mice and Men, first published in 1937, is considered an American classic and listed as the 12th best novel of the 20th century by the Radcliffe Publishing Course.
 It has remained a frequent choice for teaching in English curriculums because of its simplistic nature, but profound message.
 Nevertheless, the novel appeared on the ALA's top ten most frequently challenged books in 2001, 2003 and 2004.
-Herbert N. Foerstel, the author of Banned in the U.S.A., a novel documenting the cases of censorship in the United States, states that "the censors claim to be protecting the young and impressionable from this tragic tale of crude heroes speaking vulgar language within a setting that implies criticism of our social system."
+Herbert Foerstel, the author of Banned in the U.S.A., a book documenting the cases of censorship in the United States, states that "the censors claim to be protecting the young and impressionable from this tragic tale of crude heroes speaking vulgar language within a setting that implies criticism of our social system."
 The main reasons for censorship, as observed by the Office of Intellectual Freedom, are "offensive language, racism, unsuited to age group, violence".

 A case against the novella began in Normal, Illinois in 2004 when a group of parents and community members in the school district proposed a set of books that could be read instead of Steinbeck's novel that addressed the same themes as Of Mice and Men, but did not have the racial slurs that the group objected to.
 The group also suggested that the book should be removed from the permanent, required reading list for a sophomore English curriculum, however, they did not ask that the book be banned.
 The group appreciated that the novel addressed injustices of the past, but believed the alternative books that they proposed "address multicultural and socially sensitive issues in a meaningful, respectful manner", whereas Steinbeck's novel does not.